tawnyalee/C769-ROM3/task2_ROM3.md

 Time-based metrics work best, for example:

 >...This project will be considered a success when the wireless network maintains 90% uptime a week for a month and 75% of new member and loan documentation is processed through the credit union.

+>...This project will be a success if user satisfaction is high.
+4 weeks after the implementation, we will send out a survey to users.
+After two weeks, we will tally responses.
+Our goal is to achieve 70% user satisfaction.

+In the above examples, we tell the metric (user satisfaction/network performance), how we will measure it (survey after 4 weeks/uptime calculations), and our goal (70% satisfaction/90% a week).

+Sometimes students struggle to know how they would claim their project is a success.
+One way of selecting a good metric is to ask yourself how you would test what you just installed to know it worked properly.
+Can the appropriate users access the appropriate resources?
+Are auto-generated emails reaching their destination?
+Does it function as expected?
+Make your test your metric.

 (task2:grammar)=